-Profiles of Committee Members
+Profiles of Board Members

 Dr. Panagiotis Siaperas (Greece) is Occupational Therapist and Psychologist.
 He has worked at the Institute of Psychiatry, University of London, where he specialized in the diagnosis and intervention of children and adolescents with developmental disorders.
 In 2008, he received a doctorate from the University of Cambridge researching Autism Spectrum Disorders.
 He has publications in refereed journals and contributions in handbooks of Occupational Therapy, Psychology and Special Education.
 He has research experience from University of Cambridge, University of Athens, and University of Peloponnese and Metropolitan College in Athens.

-Ms. Naomi Hankinson (UK) is currently the Vice Chairperson of COTEC.
+Ms. Naomi Hankinson (UK) is currently the Vice President of COTEC.
 She is also a Trustee of the Elizabeth Casson Trust and Mental Health Matters.
 Her current professional roles are Consultant in health and social care and Associate Mental Health Act Manager for the Cambian Group.
 As an occupational therapist, she has worked as a clinician, manager, and clinical leader within mental health services.
 She has always had a strong focus on workforce and leadership, believing that if we value, develop and equip our staff effectively we will ensure good services for our users and communities.
-Naomi was Chair of the College of Occupational Therapists (COT) from 2009 to 2013 and then undertook the role of Chair of the COT Audit committee from 2013 to 2016.
+Naomi was Chair of the College of Occupational Therapists (COT) from 2009 to 2013 and then undertook the role of Chair of the COT Audit committee from 2013 – 2016.